newCarroll/Filtering-false-positive-results-of-cnv-presence/README.md

 </pre>

 Now you can start filering - just run "start_filter" script.
+In output file  "result" you wiil see probability of cnv for every region in cns file.

 Requirements: